 VIII.
 Eligibility List:You will be ranked in Order of Consideration for hiring based on everything listed above.

 IX.
 Psychological Exam: You will be sent for an extensive psychological exam given by a qualified psychologist who is experienced in the selection of police officers.

 X. Medical Exam: You maybe required to complete a full medical examination including a drug test.

 If you make it past each of these areas and are offered employment you will attend the Police Academy which is 12 weeks long.
 After that you will return to the police department and will enter the Field Training Program where you are taught and evaluated by experienced police officers. (ie. on the job training.)
-We have a (2) two year probation period with the option that the chief release you from probation after 18 months.
 I hope this helps inform you about the process of becoming a police officer for the City of Oregon.